sanjaykashyap1/VoiceIQ/README.md

   <li>View the transcription and sentiment analysis results in the DocumentDetail.</li>
 </ol>

+<h3>Backend</h3>
+<p>The backend folder runs on AWS Lambda and integrates with the following services:</p>

+<h4>DynamoDB</h4>
+<p>DynamoDB is used to store and retrieve data for the application, such as transcriptions and sentiment analysis results.</p>

+<h4>Amazon SQS</h4>
+<p>Amazon SQS is used for asynchronous communication between the frontend and backend components, ensuring reliable message delivery and processing.</p>

+<p>The backend folder should be deployed to AWS Lambda and configured with the necessary IAM roles and policies to access DynamoDB and Amazon SQS.</p>

 <h2>Contributing</h2>
 <p>We welcome contributions!
 To contribute to VoiceIQ, follow these steps:</p>
 <ol>